 I make scoops for soil mixes from juice or detergent bottles.
 These are so simple to make, using only a sharp knife, that you'll make several to use for soil, amendments, fertilizer and Dolomite lime.

 Speaking of soil, always use sterilized or pasteurized potting soil, so you don't introduce any pathogens into your seed growing area.
+Find out more about my favorite seed starting soil here.

 Don't have access to soil right now?